Poi definitions: Hand positioning vs. directionality

-In-Spin - refers to any number of flower tricks in which the hands move in the same direction of the poi spinning direction.
+In-Spin – refers to any number of flower tricks in which the hands move in the same direction of the poi spinning direction.

-Anti-Spin - refers to any number of flower tricks in which the hands move in the opposite direction of the poi spinning direction.
+Anti-Spin – refers to any number of flower tricks in which the hands move in the opposite direction of the poi spinning direction.

-Hand positioning vs. Body Placement
+Hand positioning vs. body placement

-Behind-the-back(BTB) - refers to any number of spinning tricks or moves in which the planes are preserved while the spinner moves his or her hand(s) from one side of the body to the other by reaching around from behind.
+Behind-the-back(BTB) – refers to any number of spinning tricks or moves in which the planes are preserved while the spinner moves their hand(s) from one side of the body to the other by reaching around from behind.

-Crosser - also known as a "straight jacket," refers to any number of spinning tricks or moves in which the planes are preserved while the spinner moves his or her hand(s) from one side of the body to the other by reaching around or across the front of their body in a bear-hug fashion.
+Crosser – also known as a "straight jacket", refers to any number of spinning tricks or moves in which the planes are preserved while the spinner moves their hand(s) from one side of the body to the other by reaching around or across the front of their body in a bear-hug fashion.

-Melt-down - refers to any number of tricks involving each hand moving from a crosser to a waist-wrap position in a continuously alternating fashion.
+Melt-down – refers to any number of tricks involving each hand moving from a crosser to a waist-wrap position in a continuously alternating fashion.